SolvedbySteve/DiamondCo-data-mining/README.md

----
-title: "Python Data Mining"
-date: 2021-09-11
-tags: [python, pandas, data mining, web scraping, data engineering, ETL, automation]
-header:
-  image: "/images/rough.png"
-excerpt: "Python, Pandas, Data Mining, Web Scraping, Data Engineering, ETL, Automation"
-mathjax: "true"
----

 # Diamond in The Rough

 Hello there!
 Once again I'm working in Python to show you how powerful the language is.
 In this project I will cover how to use a library named Beautiful Soup to scrape data from virtually any site.
 I will be interacting with a clothing company that I really enjoy shopping with; That company is Diamond Supply Co and I will be looking at their Carolina Blue Nautica Anorak.

-### What you'll see in this project

-This project will cover:

-- How data can be extracted from a website using a Python library entitled Beautiful Soup.
-- Loading the data into Python via Beautiful Soup's web scraping capabilities.
--

 ## Import Dependencies